 Types of Flu Vaccine

-You might have read about different vaccines coming into the market this year.
-One type (called trivalent) protects against three strains of the flu virus (usually, two types of influenza A viruses and one influenza B virus), while another (called quadrivalent) protects against four strains.
-Some are given as an injection (shot), while others are given as a mist sprayed into the nose.
+Different types of vaccines are available.
+One type (called trivalent) protects against three strains of the flu virus (usually, two types of influenza A viruses and one influenza B virus).
+Another type (called quadrivalent) protects against four strains.

 In the past, it was recommended that anyone with an egg allergy talk to a doctor about whether receiving the flu vaccine was safe because it is grown inside eggs.
 But health experts now say that the amount of egg allergen in the vaccine is so tiny that it (but not the nasal mist) is safe even for kids with a severe egg allergy.
 This is especially important during a severe flu season.